 The Layout and Problems

 The layout is terrible and is one of the largest reasons we’re diving into this renovation.
 The builder squeezed everything into one side of the kitchen, making it seems way smaller than it actually is.
-The second part of the gif is the new layout.

 Just to give you an idea of where our kitchen started, here are 10 of my biggest gripes.

 - The faucet on the sink was broken and didn’t swing back and forth properly (and leaks).

 - The sink was scratched something fierce, and the right bowl’s plumbing putty was disintegrating.

 - The original laminate countertop had a big hole in it.